andrew-remon/Joie-Arts/README.md

-# 🌈 Joy Animation App
+# 🌈 Joie Arts - Filter Application

-A C++ Object-Oriented **Image Filter Application** that allows users to choose between '24 Options' to apply multiple photo filters, transformations, and effects interactively.
+A C++ Object-Oriented **Image Filter Application** that allows users to choose between '26 Options' to apply multiple photo filters, transformations, and effects interactively.
 Developed as part of **CS213 - Assignment 1**, this project demonstrates image processing, filter design, and software collaboration principles.

 ---

 ## 🖼️ Overview

-**Joy Animation App** is a console-based image processing program that supports a wide range of filters such as grayscale, blur, resizing, rotation, old TV effects, oil painting, and much more.
+**Joie Arts** is a console-based image processing program that supports a wide range of filters such as grayscale, blur, resizing, rotation, old TV effects, oil painting, and much more.

 Users can:
 - Load and save images.